So you’ve got a new tattoo… welcome to the club!

 - Thick, hard scabs that are bleeding red blood

 So, there you have it.
 By following this aftercare advice your brand new tattoo will soon mature into a phenomenally healed tattoo.
-Admittedly this is a lot to do, but considering that you’re going to have that same tattoo for the rest of your life, what does it actually mean that you have to pay close attention to the aftercare for a couple of weeks?
+Admittedly this is a task, but considering that you’re going to have that same tattoo for the rest of your life, what does it actually mean that you have to pay close attention to the aftercare for a couple of weeks?
+Good luck!